Azure/azure-rest-api-specs/specification/azsadmin/resource-manager/fabric/readme.md

   - from: FabricLocation.json
     suppress:
       - R3016
-    where: $.definitions.FabricLocationModel
+    where:
+      - $.definitions.FabricLocationModel.externalDNSIPAddress01
+      - $.definitions.FabricLocationModel.externalDNSIPAddress02
-    reason: The fields may have customized names, no camel case
+    reason: externalDNSIPAddress01 and externalDNSIPAddress02 are customized names, no camel case restriction needed.
 ```

 ---